nikohoffren/app-icon-generator-website/README.md

 ## Contributing

-Pull requests are welcome.
+Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+    Fork the Project
+    Create your Feature Branch (git switch -c feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+Also, please read our [Contributing Guidelines](CONTRIBUTING_GUIDELINES.md) for more information.

 ## Questions